-Reference in RSPO SCCS Indicators ToC Outcomes D.5.1 The site shall record and balance all receipts of RSPO certified FFB and deliveries of RSPO certified CPO and PK on a real-time basis.
-Improved risk management E.5.1 The site shall record and balance all receipts of RSPO certified FFB and deliveries of RSPO certified CPO and PK on a real-time basis and / or three-monthly basis Improved risk management All volumes of palm oil and palm kernel oil that are delivered are deducted from the material accounting system according to conversion ratios stated by RSPO c) The site can only deliver Mass Balance sales from a positive stock.
+Criteria Indicator ToC Outcomes Supply Chain Requirements for Mills (Continued) 3.8.12 Record keeping i.
+The mill shall maintain accurate, complete, up-to-date and accessible records and reports covering all aspects of this RSPO Supply Chain Certification Standard requirements. ii.
+Retention times for all records and reports shall be a minimum of two (2) years and shall comply with relevant legal and regulatoryrequirements and be able to confirm the certified status of raw materials or products held in stock. iii.
+For Identity Preserved Module, the mill shall record and balance all receipts of RSPO certified FFB and deliveries of RSPO certified CPO and PK on a real-time basis. iv.
+For Mass Balance Module, the mill: a.
+Shall record and balance all receipts of RSPO certified FFB and deliveries of RSPO certified CPO and PK on a real-time basis and / or threemonthly basis. b.
+All volumes of certified CPO and PK that are delivered are deducted from the material accounting system according to conversion ratios stated by RSPO. c.
+The mill can only deliver Mass Balance sales from a positive stock.
 Positive stock can include product ordered for delivery within three (3) months.
-However, a site is allowed to sell short (i.e. product can be sold before it is in stock).
-Conversion Factors 5.10 5.10.1 Where applicable, a conversion rate shall be applied to provide a reliable estimate for the amount of certified output available from the associated inputs.
-Organisations may determine and set their own conversion rates which shall be based upon past experience, documented and applied consistently.
-Guidance on conversion rates is published on the RSPO website (www.rspo.org).
-Improved risk management 5.10.2 Conversion rates shall be periodically updated to ensure accuracy against actual performance or industry average if appropriate.
-Processing D.6 The site shall assure and verify through documented procedures and record keeping that the RSPO certified oil palm product is kept separated from non-certified oil palm product, including during transport and storage to strive for Improved risk management
+However, a mill is allowed to sell short (i.e. product can be sold before it is in stock.)
+Improved risk management 3.8.13 Extraction Rate The oil extraction rate (OER) and the kernel extraction rate (KER) shall be applied to provide a reliable estimate of the amount of certified CPO and PK from the associated inputs.
+Mill shall determine and set their own extraction rates based upon past experience, documented and applied it consistently.
+3.8.14 Extraction rates shall be updated periodically to ensure accuracy against actual performance or industry average if appropriate.
+Improved risk management Improved risk management